 PREMIUM's governance framework sets out the type and level of risk which the Company is willing to accept in the achievement of its strategic objectives.
-This framework provides both qualitative and quantitative measures and limits, which are taken into account in making key business decision.
+This framework provides both qualitative and quantitative measures and limits, which are considered when making key business decision.